Growblocks/olap-in-memory/README.md

 -   By dimensions aggregation rule.
 This will tell the cube which operations need to be applied when drilling-up.
 Possible values are: `sum`, `average`, `first`, `last`, `highest`, `lowest`, `product`.
 It defaults to `sum` on all dimensions.
 -   A storage type, which can be `float32`, `float64`, `int32` and `uint32`.
--   A default value which will be used to initialize the cube, and which defaults to `NaN`.
+-   A default value which will be used to initialize the cube, and which defaults to `0`.

 ```javascript
 const cube = new Cube([...]);